About the course

 This course consists of five chapters and each chapter has a varying number of sections.
 After each section, there is either a quiz or an open-ended assignment so that you can reflect on what you have learned.
 You can choose between reading the course content or listening to it in a podcast format.
 Each chapter has a “must read” and a “good reads” reading list.
 In order to complete the course, you will have to complete all the quizzes and open-ended questions.
 You will need to study the “must read” reading list in order to complete the quizzes.

-Upon completing the course and paying the course fee, your electronic Certificate and instructions for applying for 2 ECTS from Aalto University will be emailed to you.
+Upon completing the course and paying the course fee, your electronic Certificate and 2 ECTS from Aalto University will be emailed to you.
 If you only want to read and view the course content, you can audit the course for free.

 You can share your course certificates in the Certifications section of your LinkedIn profile, on printed resumes, CVs, or other documents.